andyguz17/ComputerVision_Basics/Chapter 2/README.md

-### Face detection
+# Object Detection

+In this chapter we will talk about two classic object classifiers: Haar Cascades (We will use them to detect faces on a image) and the Histogram of Oriented Gradients (Which we will use to detect people on images), both of them are based on machine learning Algorithms, the first one using AdaBoost ( Algorithm formulated by Yoav Freund and Robert Schapire), and the second one using Support Vector Machine algorithms(developed by Vladimir Vapnik).

+The idea that runs under both algorithm is to extract some important features from the images that can describe something we want, for example a car, the idea will be to extract some characteristics that a computer can interpret as a car, and then use these features to train a machine learning algorithm so it can generalize the abstraction of this desired object.

+## Haar Like Features

-In the computer vision world one of the most important task is the classification, where you will want to detect certain objects in a image.
-For long time we always wanted a way to detect people, nowadays almost every single camera has a feature that detects people faces and it's pretty accurate.
+In the computer vision world one of the most important task is the classification, where you want to detect certain objects on images.
+For a long time we always wanted a way to detect people, nowadays almost every single camera has a feature that detects people faces and it's pretty accurate.
 It´s even used in some social apps like snapchat, where an algorithm detects a face and extracts it´s characteristics.

 A pretty good classifier algorithm that opencv has is the *Haar Cascade* which works with Haar Wavelets to analyze image pixels into squares, this was proposed by <a href="https://ieeexplore.ieee.org/abstract/document/990517">Viola & Jones</a> in 2001.This classifier work just like convolutions kernels, where we try to extract different features of the image with *"integral image"*.
 This uses the AdaBoost learning algorithm selecting small numbers of features from a large set of images.

+For this training what we really want is a big data set with positive Images (Images with the object desired) and negative images (Images without the desired object).
 The main idea is that you can train this models to detect any object you want, similar to convolutional neural networks.
-In the code ahead you will learn how to use a trained model to detect faces in images (of course you can download more models to play with).
+In the code ahead you will learn how to use a trained model to detect faces in images.

 ###### *FaceDetection/haar.py*